 Kolona bar restaurant

-A beautiful shop with Cycladic colours high above on the edge of Kolonas beach.
+A beautiful shop with Cycladic colors high above on the edge of Kolonas beach.
 Here you will enjoy its beautiful terrace with the incredible view of Kolona and taste the fresh catch brought in by the boats.
 It also has a bar from which you can get coffee, water, and soft drinks, with its own sunbeds and umbrellas at one end of the beach.

 Arias